vpei/openwrt-lede-s905d/router-config/README.md

 - Under normal circumstances, re-insert the USB hard disk and install it again.

-- If you cannot start the OpenWrt system from the USB hard disk again, connect the Amlogic S9xxx STB to the computer monitor.
-If the screen is completely black and there is nothing, you need to restore the Amlogic S9xxx STB to factory settings first, and then reinstall it.
+- If you cannot start the OpenWrt system from the USB hard disk again, connect the Amlogic s9xxx tv box to the computer monitor.
+If the screen is completely black and there is nothing, you need to restore the Amlogic s9xxx tv box to factory settings first, and then reinstall it.

 ```
 Take x96max+ as an example.